 What’d He Wear?

-After packing up a grocery bag full of guns and loading up his nose with enough cocaine to kill an elephant (does cocaine kill elephants?
-I don’t know), Henry steps out of his humble Long Island home and heads to the car.
-He may be making the best money of his life, but he certainly isn’t dressing like it.
-The silk suits and sharp ties are gone; in their place is an oversized knit shirt, tight slacks, and a ghostly complexion.
+After packing a grocery bag full of guns and loading his nasal membranes with enough cocaine to kill an elephant, Henry steps out of his humble Long Island home and into his Cadillac for a full day of family and criminal errands, both equally stressful for our harried gangster.
+He may be making the best money of his life, but he certainly isn’t dressing life it.
+The silk suits, sharp ties, and expensive leather jackets are left in the closet, replaced for the day by an oversized knit shirt, tight slacks, and a ghostly complexion.

-Like Sonny before him, Henry also wears The Mobster: a white ribbed sleeveless undershirt with a gold necklace that suspends a gold Catholic cross from it.
-The only difference, and one we don’t see often, is Henry’s addition of the Star of David on another gold necklace.
+Like Sonny Corleone before him, Henry also wears The Mobster: a white ribbed sleeveless undershirt with a gold necklace that suspends a gold Catholic cross from it.
+The only difference is Henry’s addition of the Star of David on another gold necklace.

 Go Big or Go Home

 Goodfellas isn’t a movie to watch when you’re hungry unless you’ve got a fridge full of cold cuts or pasta and sauce on the stove.
 After the movie’s famous prison cooking sequence set to Bobby Darin’s “Beyond the Sea”, we’re treated to a surprisingly more chaotic experience at home with the Hill family as everyone is pressed into service cooking a late Sunday dinner under the scrutiny of FBI helicopters:

 I was cooking dinner that night.
 I had to start braising beef, pork butt, and veal shanks for the tomato sauce… I was making ziti with the meat gravy, and I’m planning to roast the peppers over the flames, and I was gonna put on some string beans with some olive oil and garlic, and I have some beautiful cutlets that were cut just right that I was gonna fry up before dinner just as an appetizer.